 Placing schools at the heart of contemporary transformations

 Our complex world of systems is challenging the limits of human intelligence as we enter an age of ubiquitous artificial intelligence.
 Collective intelligence and creativity have become the drivers of a knowledge-based economy.
-Agility is becoming crucial.
-In the absence of comforting knowledge and predictability, education can no longer be viewed as a commodity to be stockpiled, but rather in terms of flow.
-The absorption of a set amount of knowledge, passed down from above and attested by a diploma, no longer leads to automatic employment.

-Business schools are faced with the challenge of training students for professions that do not yet exist, for a world drawn along ever-shifting lines, in a context of global competition between higher education institutions. emlyon business school aspires to create a hub from which the school will shine on an international scale (with campuses in Saint-Étienne, Paris, Casablanca, Shanghai, and Bhubaneswar).
+Business schools are faced with the challenge of training students for professions that do not yet exist, for a world drawn along ever-shifting lines, in a context of global competition between higher education institutions. emlyon business school aspires to create a flagship from which the school will shine on an international scale (with campuses in Saint-Étienne, Paris, Casablanca, Shanghai, and Bhubaneswar).

 A response through collective intelligence